 Like us and win a snowmobile!

 I see these types of posts from Pages in my News Feed all the time and I’m always confused by them.
-Why you may ask?
+Why, you may ask?
 Because your Business Page’s number of likes means nothing if your fans aren’t engaging with you.
 There are way more important Facebook strategy metrics that you should be measuring other than likes.
-In this blog post, I will provide you with four that I think all companies on Facebook should measure in order to prove the results of their marketing efforts.
+In this blog post, I will provide you with four metrics that I think all companies on Facebook should measure in order to prove the results of their marketing efforts.

 In Insights, you can see how many users your Page and your posts have reached.
 From the “Page” tab, navigate to “Post Reach” to see the number of users your posts reached.
 Scroll down a bit to see your Total Reach, or the number of users who have seen your Page or any posts associated with it.

 It’s also important to know which posts, in particular, have the best reach so that you can post more like them.
 This type of insight if vital for your future content marketing strategy.
 To get this data, click on the “Posts” tab and sort by reach.
 Take a look at the posts with the best reach and try to post more like them.

 So, make sure you know which of your posts engage the most users, and post more like them to increase your reach.

-I don’t like to track the number of likes as I feel it's a vanity metric, but at the same time, I do feel that it’s important to track when I receive new likes and when I loose fans.
-This data tells me when I’m doing something good and when I’m doing something bad.
+I don’t like to track the number of likes as I feel it's a vanity metric, but at the same time, I do feel that it’s important to track when I receive new likes and when I loose audience members.
+This data tells me when my content marketing strategy is doing something good and when I’m doing something bad.

 To access this data, go to the “Page” tab and take a look at the “Net Likes” graph, which shows you how many new likes and unlikes you had each day.
-Take a closer look at the dates where you’ve gained or lost a lot of likes to see what you did those days.
+Take a closer look at the dates where you’ve gained or lost a lot of likes to see what you did those days and take note.

 You should experiment with your Facebook posts to find what types of content work best for your Page and followers.
 But by experimenting you will also take some chances and might receive negative feedback.
 To get this data, go to the “Posts” tab and navigate to “Post Hides, Hides of All Posts, Reports of Spam, Unlikes of Page”.